Dear friends of and listeners to the South Holland Master Chorale:

 Hoping to see you and sing for you soon!

 Albert M. Jackson, Director

-The South Holland Master Chorale welcomes you to our GALA 20TH ANNIVERSARY SEASON under the direction of Albert M. Jackson.
-Although the chorale itself dates back to the early 1970s, our 2018 season marks two decades of music making with Mr. Jackson.
-As has been the case for the past 20 years, our season, our singers, and our dedication to presenting the very best in choral literature have all remained at the same high level you have come to know, expect, and appreciate.
+The South Holland Master Chorale welcomes you to our 2019-2020 season under the direction of Albert M. Jackson.
+As has been the case for the past 21 years, our season, our singers, and our dedication to presenting the very best in choral literature have all remained at the same high level you have come to know, expect, and appreciate.
 The South Holland Master Chorale remains the Chicago Southland’s premiere symphonic chorus, having performed many of the greatest masterpieces of classical choral and choral/orchestral literature.

 The 100+ member South Holland chorus has performed throughout the Chicago south suburbs and Northwest Indiana, with orchestras including the Chicago Metropolitan Symphony Orchestra, the LaPorte Symphony, the Illinois Philharmonic, and the Lake Shore Symphony Orchestra.
 The group also undertook a successful European concert tour to Germany, Austria, and the Czech Republic in 2011.